Learning and balancing unknown loads in large-scale systems: Main results

-We say that the offered load is $(m, \Delta)$-bounded on $[a, b]$ if the latter conditions hold, and we say that the offered load is $\Delta$-bounded on $[a, b]$ if it is $(m, \Delta)$-bounded for some $m$. \end{definition}
+We say that the offered load is $(m, \Delta)$-bounded on $[a, b]$ if the above conditions hold, and we say that the offered load is $\Delta$-bounded on $[a, b]$ if it is $(m, \Delta)$-bounded for some $m$. \end{definition}

-The main result of this paper is presented below.
-Loosely speaking, it states that the threshold settles during $\Delta$-bounded intervals in all sufficiently large systems with probability one, provided that the control parameter $\alpha_n$ approaches one with $n$ at a suitable rate.
-Moreover, it establishes that the occupancy states are asymptotically nearly balanced under the latter conditions, with the degree of balance increasing as $\Delta$ decreases.
+Our main result regarding the refined learning scheme is presented below.
+Loosely speaking, it states that the threshold reaches an equilibrium during $\Delta$-bounded intervals in all sufficiently large systems with probability one, provided that the control parameter $\alpha_n$ approaches one with $n$ at a suitable rate.
+Furthermore, the occupancy states are asymptotically nearly balanced under the latter conditions and the degree of balance increases as $\Delta$ decreases.